matahina/ultimate-stk-launcher/README.md

 - [ ] Making *emoji_used* file and *sfx* files _per profile_ and not in general section
 - [x] Making more than sfx files user-tweakable (because some files stay in data, some go into stk-assets from svn)
 - [ ] Allowing to tweak profiles and to add new profiles (by example in case that both git and distro installations are available) without manually editing config file
+- [x] IT CAN UPDATE YOUR ADDONS AND SHOW YOU FRESH ONES NOT DOWNLOADED YET

 *See commit changelog for changelog.*